-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the concept of Environment And Sustainable Development.
+NCERT Solutions are exceptionally helpful books while preparing for the CBSE Class 11 Economics examinations.
+These Solutions of NCERT are collated by the subject matter experts to help students learn economic concepts effortlessly.
+This chapter is a brief introduction to the concept of Environment and Sustainable Development.

 Questions for NCERT Economics Solutions Class 11 Chapter 9

 It refers to the sum total of all surroundings of a living organism which includes biotic and abiotic factors.
 Biotic factors comprise all living creatures, while abiotic consists of non-living things like air, water, land, etc.

 2. What happens when the rate of resource extraction exceeds that of their regeneration?

 The function of an environment is to sustain life by providing the necessary ingredients for survival, such as sunlight, water, air and soil.
 If the resources of the environment are extracted at a more rapid pace than its regeneration, we will lose the balance required to sustain life, and ultimately, it will lead to the breakdown of species.

 3. Classify the following into renewable and non-renewable resources.

 (i) Trees (ii) fish (iii) petroleum (iv) coal (v) iron-ore (vi) water

 4. Two major environmental issues facing the world today are_____________ and_____________.